geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-features.md

 $HADOOP_CONF_DIR environment variables are set.

 The next steps are to install the Java Advanced Imaging (JAI) and JLine libraries to the `$GEOMESA_HOME/lib` folder.
 These libraries are necessary for full functionality in the GeoMesa command line tools.
+In particular, the raster support needs the vecmath and jai jars.
 Scripts are provided that attempt to `wget` the JAI and JLine jars and install them:

 {% highlight bash %}
 bin/install-jai
 bin/install-jline
+bin/install-vecmath
 {% endhighlight %}

 Now, you should be able to use GeoMesa from any directory on your computer.
 To test, `cd` to a